Welcome to the PEAT glossary. You can find definitions for key accessibility terms used on this site in the list below.

 - Information and communication technologies

 Information and communication technologies.
 ICT includes all technologies used for information or communication purposes, such as computers, phones, websites, and word processing documents.
-Also referred to as 'IT' or 'EIT' (electronic and information technology).
+ICT may also be referred to as 'IT.'

 Synonyms: Information technology ICT IT EIT